-Created in partnership with CHDI Foundation, a privately-funded, not-for-profit biomedical research organization devoted solely to Huntington’s disease, and the Critical Path Institute, the Huntington’s Disease Regulatory Science Consortium (HD-RSC) was formed with the aim of improving the efficiency of emerging therapies for Huntington’s disease.
-This global initiative aims to facilitate collaboration among the bio-pharmaceutical industry partners, technology industry partners, academic institutions, government agencies, and patient-advocacy associations.
-HD-RSC fosters consensus and data-driven research to increase efficiency, safety, and speed in developing new therapies.
+The Huntington’s Disease Regulatory Science Consortium (HD-RSC) was formally launched in 2018 with the goal of improving the regulatory path for emerging therapies for Huntington’s disease.
+This global initiative will facilitate collaboration among biopharmaceutical industry partners, technology industry partners, academic institutions, government agencies, and patient-advocacy organizations.
+The HD-RSC fosters consensus and data-driven research to increase efficiency, safety, and speed in developing new therapies.

 How we do it

-Critical Path Institute serves as the neutral 3rd party to bring all stakeholders together, share data, and develop novel methodologies under the advisement of global regulatory agencies.
-CHDI Foundation has the broad network, scientific experts, and resources to enable the success of the HD consortium.
+C-Path serves as a neutral third party to bring all stakeholders together, share data, and develop novel methodologies under the advisement of global regulatory agencies.

-To achieve success, HD-RSC will leverage a deep knowledge of HD gained from working with patients, researchers, neurologists, and clinical scientists as well as learnings from other C-Path consortia (Critical Path for Parkinson’s consortium, Duchenne Regulatory Science Consortium, Critical Path for Alzheimer’s disease, Multiple Sclerosis Outcomes Assessments Consortium).
-HD-RSC will facilitate interaction between biotech and pharmaceutical industry partners with regulatory agencies to work towards the qualification or regulatory acceptance of drug development tools, biomarkers, and better clinical assessments.
+To achieve success, the HD-RSC will leverage a deep knowledge of HD gained from working with patients, families, researchers, neurologists, and clinical scientists, as well as previous experience and learnings from other C-Path neuroscience consortia.
+The HD-RSC will facilitate interaction between biotech and pharmaceutical industry partners with regulatory agencies to work towards the qualification or regulatory acceptance of drug development tools, biomarkers, and better clinical assessments.

-HD-RSC will collect and standardize natural history and clinical trial data from HD patients around the world to develop an integrated disease database of patient level data.
-Using this database, we will gain a better understanding of disease progression and work towards model-informed drug development to de-risk preclinical HD programs and accelerate the global regulatory approval of urgently needed HD therapies.
+The HD-RSC will collect and standardize natural history and clinical trial data from HD patients around the world to develop an aggregated disease database of patient-level data.
+We will use this to gain a better understanding of disease progression and work towards model-informed drug development to de-risk preclinical HD programs and accelerate the global regulatory approval of urgently needed HD therapies.